perriera/for_interfaces/vm/multipass/windows/README.md

 #### Run

   - Now, to run normal Multipass commands, open either Command Prompt (cmd.exe) or PowerShell as a regular user.
-  - Use multipass version to check your version or multipass launch to create your first instance.
+  - Use `multipass version` to check your version or `multipass launch` to create your first instance.

-  - Multipass defaults to using Hyper-V as its virtualization provider.
-If you’d like to use VirtualBox, you can do so with:
+		multipass version
 		multipass launch
 		multipass list